aorti017/ucr-cs100/tutorials/README/markdown.md

 ===
 This is a quick reference guide for various Markdown syntax that I found useful through out cs100.
 Please enjoy!

+Flavors
+---
+* There are a vareity of Markdown "flavors".
+Which, put simply, are different implementations of Markdown.
+* Recently there has been a push for a standard implementation of Markdown, but for the time being there are multiple          implementations that must be recognized.
+* The following tutorial is guaranteed to interpret correctly as Github falvored Markdown.
+But, the same results can not be    guaranteed when interpreted as any other flavor of Markdown.

 Creating a Markdown Document
 ---
 * To create a Markdown document you would create it the same way you would any other file but the file extension would be ```.md```